mmuratarat/mmuratarat.github.io/_pages/faq.md

 However, some other assumptions still apply.

-* __ASSUMPTION OF APPROPRIATE OUTCOME STRUCTURE:__ Binary logistic regression requires the dependent variable to be binary and ordinal logistic regression requires the dependent variable to be ordinal.
+* __ASSUMPTION OF APPROPRIATE OUTCOME STRUCTURE:__ Binary logistic regression requires the dependent variable to be binary and ordinal logistic regression requires the dependent variable to be ordinal and Multinomial logistic regression requires the dependent variable to be multinomial.

 * __ASSUMPTION OF OBSERVATION INDEPENDENCE:__ Logistic regression requires the observations to be independent of each other.
 In other words, the observations should not come from repeated measurements or matched data.